Know The COVID-19's Impact on Positive Peace Pillars

 SECURITY AND SOVEREIGNTY

 Overall, it is necessary to acknowledge the crucial role of international trade in global wealth.
-Various countries and areas have different comparative advantages, and the capacity to trade these rewards is an essential driver of success.
+Various countries and areas have different comparative advantages, and the capacity to trade these rewards is essential to success.
 However, the likelihood of trade disruptions must be factored into the design of a country's economic infrastructure.
 Otherwise, their economies will be overly exposed to logistical shocks and unprepared for future crises.

 A practical and pragmatic approach to peace response

 Peace responsiveness is proactive, forward-thinking, and focused on systemic change.
 Its goal is to move conflict sensitivity away from reactive and palliative approaches and more deliberate attempts to place peace and conflict dynamics at the forefront of the action and develop peace.
-Peace responsiveness is thus a lens that is used at the program design and implementation level to guarantee that peace outcomes are given similar weight as other technical program results.
+Peace responsiveness is thus a lens used at the program design and implementation level to guarantee that peace outcomes are given similar weight as other technical program results.